davpin/cf-SpringBootTrader/docs/lab_circuitbreaker.md

 > You can pick any name of the service, however, the service is already specified in the manifest files, so it is easier to re-use that name.
 If you do modify the name, ensure you modify it in the manifest files as well.

+##Deploying without Spring Cloud Services
+If the cloud does not provide us with the services, then we can deploy the services ourselves.
+Bare in mind that our deployment of the Circuit Breaker Dashboard Service will not be highly available or load balanced.

+Follow the guidelines to deploy the Discover service [here](https://github.com/dpinto-pivotal/cf-SpringBootTrader-extras) - TODO!

+Currently, this service is not available in the [extras](https://github.com/dpinto-pivotal/cf-SpringBootTrader-extras) project but will be soon.
+However, the service is not required to run the application.
+Just ensure you remove the service name from the manifest files.

+In order for our microservices to be able to connect to the Circuit breaker dashboard service, we will have to create a [*User-provided service*](http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html).
+This tells our microservices where to find the service.

+### Exercise
+1. Create a *user provided service* using the CLI.

+  Name this service **circuit-breaker-dashboard** and specify the URI of your instance of the registry service.
+For example:

+  `cf cups circuit-breaker-dashboard -p '{"tag":"eureka","uri":"<my-circuit-breaker-dashboard-URI>"}'`

+  The URI of your discovery service is the URI where your dashboard service is deployed.
+This was displayed at the end of `cf push` command when deploying the discovery service.
+  > The URI will be similar to `eureka-dpinto.cfapps.io`.

+  > Do **not** specify the protocol!!! ie. "http://"

+##Running it locally
+If you want to run all the services locally, you'll need to start the circuit breaker dashboard service.

+Follow the guidelines to run the Discover service locally  [here](https://github.com/dpinto-pivotal/cf-SpringBootTrader-extras).

 # Summary

 The circuit breaker dashboard can be accessed on the link provided in the console UI.
 Find the circuit breaker service you created and click on **Manage**.